 I can truly understand the Household help blues faced by moms in the Philippines.
 Let me make it clear.
 I don’t claim to be the authority on yayas, or the household help.

 Before moving to our new home in 2007, I called up Marilyn, the girls’ Yaya who stayed with us for 14 years.
-She left after a misunderstanding by one of my in-laws.
-I asked her if she knew of domestic helpers who might want to work with me.
-I told her I was afraid that the maids would leave me as they are used to an exclusive Makati village.
-(Luijoe’s yaya recently retired due to motherhood) I heard some maids can be picky with the village they work in.
-Marilyn assured me the maids won’t leave me because I am a “good employer”.
+She left after a misunderstanding with one of my in-laws.
+I asked her if she knew of helpers who might want to work with me.
+I told her I was afraid that my household staff would leave me as they are used to an exclusive Makati village.
+(Luijoe’s yaya went into maternity leave) I heard that household help in Makati can be picky with the village they work in.
+Marilyn assured me the helpers won’t leave me because I am a “good employer”.

 Then she began to thank me profusely that if it were not for my training, she wouldn’t have started her own small food stall business.
 I am impressed.
 She is financially independent with a steady source of income.
 I noticed that her menu consisted of the snack favorites of my kids such as french fries, cheese sticks , burger sandwiches and more.

-I have been blessed with loving household help in all my 26 years of married life.
+I have been blessed with reliable household help in all my 28 years as a homemaker.
 A few of them were disasters but I learned along the way.
 So maybe I have something to say.
 Maybe not.
 These are my experiences:

 1. Never treat your maid like a sister or close friend.
 Maintain a distance.
 But treat her fairly with an occasional friendly chat.
 Filipino culture is that way.
 It’s a paternalistic society where maids look up to their amo as a parent or authority figure.